McNetic/PHPZipStreamer/MANUAL.md

 * ZipStreamer causes no disk i/o (aside from the input streams, if they are created from disk), has very low cpu usage and a low memory footprint, as the streams are read in small chunks and immediately written to output
-* ZipStreamer always uses the Zip64 extension.
-Some (mostly older) zip tools can not handle that.
-This may be made optional in the future.
+* ZipStreamer by default uses the Zip64 extension.
+Some (mostly older) zip tools can not handle that, therefore it can be disabled (see below)
 * With the Zip64 extension, ZipStreamer can handle output zip files larger than 2/4 GB on both 32bit and 64bit machines
 * With the Zip64 extension, ZipStreamer can handle input streams larger then